 Mulch drastically reduces evaporation, regulates soil temperature, and prevents soil erosion.
 As mulberry trees evolved as understory species in forests, they’re used to plenty of mulch in the form of fallen leaves and branches.
 As permaculture guru Geoff Lawton says, “A forest grows from a fallen forest.”

-To recap, provide 2 inches of compost and 4-12 inches of mulch under the tree’s drip-line (canopy).
+To recap, provide 2 inches of compost and 4-12 inches of mulch under the tree’s drip-line or canopy.
 Reapply compost every 1-2 months and mulch every 3-6 months.
 Keep these materials at least 3 inches away from the tree’s trunk to prevent mold.

 Compost and mulch are two of the most beneficial practices you can do, and by combining this with only watering when the soil is dry, you’re dramatically reducing the likelihood your mulberry tree gets under-watered.